 The spectrum of teaching styles for grappling & martial arts appears as a unified theory of teaching that aims to describe the structure of all possible teaching methods.
-It starts from the basis that education will be a chain of decision making, with each teaching decision being a result of the previous one.
+It starts from the basis that education will be a chain of decision-making, with each teaching decision resulting from the previous one.

 The Anatomy Of Any Teaching Style

 It identifies that the decisions can come from either the teacher or learner and in three distinct phases of a learning experience: pre-impact, impact, and post-impact.
-Pre-impact will be the planning and intention behind what you want people to learn; impact will be the decisions made during the lesson, and post-impact will be assessing how the experience went and incorporating any feedback.
+Pre-impact will be the planning and intention behind what you want people to learn; the impact will be the decisions made during the lesson; post-impact will assess how the experience went and incorporate any feedback.

-Depending on the configuration of decisions between teacher and learner will determine where the teaching style will fall on the scale.
-The two extremes are if the teacher makes all the decisions, which will result in a military-style strict drilling lesson.
+The configuration of decisions between teacher and learner will determine where the teaching style will fall on the scale.
+The two extremes are if the teacher makes all the decisions, resulting in a military-style strict drilling lesson.
 The other end will be if the learner makes all the decisions, which results in a concept style of self-teaching.

 Reproduction & Production

 The full spectrum illustrates 11-landmark teaching-learning approaches that appear divided into cognitive clusters.
 The first five styles are Command, Practice, Reciprocal, Self-check, and Inclusion.
 Together they form a group that focuses on reproduction and memory.
-The remaining six methods, which are Guided Discovery, Convergent Discovery, Divergent Discovery, Learner-designed Individual Program, Learner-initiated, Self-teaching focus on the production of new knowledge.
+The remaining six methods, Guided Discovery, Convergent Discovery, Divergent Discovery, Learner-designed Individual Program, Learner-initiated, and Self-teaching focus on producing new knowledge.